0x1CA3/AdbNet/README.md

 # Features
 AdbNet is a framework that makes your life easier when trying to hack android devices.
 It has tons of features.

-<Warning!> You can only be connected to one device at a time!
-To kill the sessions use the 'killall' command! <Warning!>
+WARNING: You can only be connected to one device at a time!
+To kill the sessions use the 'killall' command!
 ```
 Features:
   - Post-Exploitation modules to control and tinker with the device you are connected to.